cassproject/cass-editor/RULES.md

 - **Do not degrade tests marked `FR: Accepted`**.
 These tests have been reviewed and approved by the user.
 Do not modify their assertions, logic, or structure unless explicitly asked.
 - **One test per file**.
 Every E2E test must live in its own dedicated `.spec.js` file (e.g., `ca-83.spec.js`).
 Do not group multiple tests into a single file.
 This ensures isolation and makes it easier to run, debug, and review individual tests.
 - **Run and fix tests one at a time**.
 Do not run the entire test suite to diagnose failures.
 Run individual test files, diagnose and fix one failure at a time, then move on to the next.
 Avoid batch-running all tests repeatedly.
+- **Use package.json scripts** when available for commands instead of running the underlying tools (e.g. `npx`, `vue-cli-service`) directly manually.
+- **Do not use mocks**.
+E2E tests should never use mocks, stubs, or standalone component instantiation.
+They must test the fully integrated system interacting naturally through the UI.